-These awards fund undergraduate researchers for up to $500.00 for research expenses, presentations at conferences, or travel to conduct research.
+OUR Travel Awards fund undergraduate researchers for up to $500 for travel to conduct research or for travel to present at a professional conference.
+Awards may be used to pay for conference registration, food, travel, parking, and lodging while away from UConn.
 Applications are reviewed on a rolling basis and awards are made until funds are exhausted.
 (In other words, apply early!)

-The SHARE program supports undergraduate research projects in the social sciences, humanities, and arts.
-SHARE is designed especially for students in the earlier stages of their college careers to introduce them to research in their chosen field and give them the skills they will need for further research projects.
+The SHARE program supports undergraduate research apprenticeships in the social sciences, humanities, and arts.
+SHARE is designed especially for students in the earlier stages of their college careers as an introduction to research in a chosen field and to develop the skills needed for further research projects.
 Applications are made in Fall Semester.
-During the Spring semester, student apprentices will receive a $1500 stipend, and faculty mentors will receive a $500 professional development stipend.
+During the Spring semester, student apprentices will receive a $1,500 stipend, and faculty mentors will receive a $500 professional development stipend.